Terminal High Altitude Area Defense: Israel

-In 2012, the U.S. AN/TPY-2 early missile warning radar station on Mt.
+In 2012, the US AN/TPY-2 early missile warning radar station on Mt.
 Keren in the Negev desert was the only active foreign military installation in Israel.

 In March 2019, Bravo Battery, 2nd Air Defense Artillery Regiment (B-2 THAAD), 11th Air Defense Artillery Brigade was deployed at Nevatim Airbase during a joint US–Israeli drill, after which it moved to an undisclosed location in the Negev desert in southern Israel.
 The X-Band radar system, which is part of the THAAD system, has been deployed at Nevatim since 2008.